 3. Resize your image

-despite the fact that an image will be seen as small, it’s the whole size must load on your site.
+even though that an image would be seen as small, it’s the full size must load on your site.

 Resize minimizes the measurements of your image, such as width and height (in pixels).
 Resize is to reduce the size of the image, its width, and height in pixels.

 Never upload images from a camera directly on your site.
 These are large files, which may damage your blog.
 Big pictures put a lot of strain on your website, making it load slower – and that’s something no search engine like.